ferreum/mpv-skipsilence/README.md

 In mpv 0.36 and below, the scaletempo2 filter itself additionally caused similar artifacts when switching to and from 1x speed.
-This has been fixed in the current mpv master branch.
-The `alt_normal_speed` option of this script helps to work around this in older versions.
+This has been fixed in mpv 0.37.
+The `alt_normal_speed` option of this script is a workaround for older versions.

-### Audio above 4x playback speed
+### Fix silence at high playback speed

-By default, scaletempo2 produces silence above 4x playback speed.
-To enable audio at higher speed, the limit can be increased like this:
+By default, scaletempo2 produces silence above 8x playback speed (4x in mpv 0.36 and below).
+To lift this limit, set the `max-speed` parameter in the filter definition (see above) like this:

-    af-add=scaletempo2=max-speed=8.0
+    af-add=scaletempo2=max-speed=16.0

 ### Profiles